thomlake/NeuralNets.jl/README.md

 - `sgd!`: take a gradient descent step to reduce the value of the cost function.

 ## `@paramdef`
 As noted above, `@paramdef` is syntactic sugar for defining variables in the current scope.
-It works with parameters whose keys are either symbols (`:theta`), or tuples of symbols and ints (`(:theta, 1, 2)`).
+It works with parameters whose keys are either symbols, `:theta`, or tuples of symbols and ints, `(:theta, 1, 2)`.
 In the later case the first element must be a symbol.
 It will create a variable with tuple elements separated by `_`, i.e. `theta_1_2`.

 The tuple version is generally less usefull.
 The typical use case of parameter keys with ints is programmatic key generation.
 In this case `@paramdef` maps these programmatically generated keys to variable names, which then have to be manipulated by the programmer.